rosario-riccio/MediStormSeeker/README.md

 - db.UserCollection.insert({"name":"YOUR_NAME","surname":"YOUR_SURNAME","username":"YOUR_USERNAME","password":"YOUR_PASSWORD","role":"ADMIN"})

-12. You must insert your secret key in views.py --> app.secret_key = 'Your_secret_string'
+12. You must insert your secret key in views.py --> app.secret_key = 'Your_secret_string'; for example you could create your secret key using python:

+- python
+- import os
+- os.urandom(24)
+- quit()
+- vi views.py

 13. flask run --host 0.0.0.0  --port 5555
 14. If you wanted to remove "Uniparthenope" logo you would set flag = false in view.py in function index